LeonDlugosch/MetaSeq-Toolkit/README.md

-predict_genes   Predict genes using Prodigal [-minlen] filter_genes    Filter genes according to completeness, length and coverage thresholds [-mincov, -minlen, -complete_genes] cluster_genes   Clustering of gene sequences to generate a non-redundant gene catalogue [-cluster_method, -id, -no_cluster] classification  Taxonomic and functional classification of sequences [-eval, -prot_id, -no_tax, -no_kegg, -no_cazy, -no_uniref90] map             bowtie2 mapping of (HQ) reads to nucleotide database [-db] bin             binning, evaluation and classification of MAGs rna_depletion   in silico depletion of rRNA reads from (meta)transcriptomic reads
+predict_genes   Predict genes using Prodigal [-minlen] filter_genes    Filter genes according to completeness, length and coverage thresholds [-mincov, -minlen, -complete_genes] cluster_genes   Clustering of gene sequences to generate a non-redundant gene catalogue [-cluster_method, -id, -no_cluster] classify        Taxonomic and functional classification of sequences [-eval, -prot_id, -no_tax, -no_kegg, -no_cazy, -no_uniref90] map             bowtie2 mapping of (HQ) reads to nucleotide database [-db] bin             binning, evaluation and classification of MAGs rna_depletion   in silico depletion of rRNA reads from (meta)transcriptomic reads